 But strange things have been happening — while writing a Halloween feature about strange things that happen.

 Perhaps this writer shouldn’t have spent three hours reading ghost stories about flickering lights, doors slamming, items disappearing, strange sounds and equipment glitches.
 But, while working on this story, an email disappeared without explanation and a phone call recording evaporated into thin air.

 Two technical glitches — each of which have never happened in thousands of emails and hundreds of calls — within a few days, on the same story?
 Even a skeptical spouse was incredulous.

 And who doesn’t love a good ghost story?
 It’s a tantalizing concept: What if, behind these mundane malfunctions in our daily lives, there’s actually … something out there?
-We demand explanations for strange occurrences but it’s all the more tantalizing when no explanation can be found.
+In 2019, we demand explanations for strange occurrences but it’s all the more tantalizing when no explanation can be found.

 Luckily, some of Toronto’s most historic and iconic buildings are filled with such tales.

 Believers and skeptics, locals and tourists alike, flock to the haunted walks and ghost trails in Toronto around this time of year.
 Local history, exquisite archaic buildings and the lore of the undead, on a chilly October night, mingles in our minds and sends shivers up our spines.

 Daniel Cumerlato is the owner and a tour guide of Ghost Walks, which runs a guided tour every night of the week in October, and an extra route on Fridays and Saturdays.
 Rowena Brook is the brand development manager of the Haunted Walk of Toronto, which runs several walks throughout the city on various nights of the week.
 Both spared a moment to chat with Toronto Storeys about walking with the undead amongst some of the city’s most beloved architectural feats.

 What would you say is a highlight of one of your tours?